Registration for our 2023 season will begin in the spring, with practices begining in July. Our season runs until the

 West Madison NICA mountain biking is considered a fall high school sport and runs during the summer and fall, starting the first week of July and ending near the end of October.
 Practice times and locations vary based on the school you attend.

 - Students in the West High School district meet Tuesdays and Thursdays, 4:30 – 6:30 PM.
 If MMSD middle school end times continue to be at 4:17pm for the 2023-2024 school year, we will slightly shift the middle school practice times.
 More details will be shared via email.

 - Students in the Memorial, Verona, Oregon, Belleville, and New Glarus school districts meet Mondays and Wednesdays, 4:30-6:30 PM.

-Early season practices start July 6 this year, and are held at local schools or parks (exact locations for 2021 TBD) for a few weeks, until all riders have practiced the skills needed to safely ride trails.
+Early season practices start July 6 this year, and will be held at local schools and parks (exact locations will be emailed before practices begin) for a few weeks, until all riders have practiced the skills needed to safely ride trails.
 We are fortunate to have two great mountain bike trail systems located off of bicycle commuter paths, so most riders are able to ride with the team to practice.

 Adventure Rides (July-October)

 Adventure rides are fun rides that can include scavenger hunts on bikes, exploring new trails, or even overnight camping trips to destinations further afield.
 The goals are to have FUN, support riders in developing confidence and new skills, and provide opportunities for non-racers to experience trails in new ways.
 Coaches will provide details during the season.